The unmistakable Crested Tit, a charismatic inhabitant of mature pine forests.

 Removal of Deadwood: Reduces nesting opportunities as they excavate their own cavities in rotten wood.

-Forest Fires: Can destroy suitable habitat.
+Forest Fires & Climate Change: Can destroy or alter suitable habitat.

 Where to See Crested Tits